Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Battery Life Test Stats in the real world

 - Over my recent autumnal rides, I’ve gained a 1% solar boost over the last 15 hours, unlike the 0.8% per hour claimed for better conditions with low sunlight.
-It would help if you had direct sunlight to get a meaningful charge.
-It’ll only add any meaningful charge in direct light in the Summer.
+It would help if you had direct sunlight to charge meaningfully.
+It’ll only add any meaningful charge in direct light in the summer.

-- I got 32 hours of ride time on the latest firmware with 18% of the battery remaining from a full charge, enabling a high backlight level and dual frequency precision.
+- I got 32 hours of ride time on the latest firmware, with 18% of the battery remaining after a full charge, enabling a high backlight level and dual-frequency precision.
 That equates to a 40-hour battery life.
 However, setting a lower backlight and lower precision easily gives 60 hours, perhaps the claimed 80 hours.

 The Target Customer for Coros Dura